yesodweb/yesodweb.com-content/blog/2015/07/yesod-table.md

       <> Table.string (show . favoriteColor)

 Secondly, we can look at duplication.
-All the table-rendering logic is moved into `buildBootstrap` (and you can write you're own table renderer if that one is not satisfactory).
+All the table-rendering logic is moved into `buildBootstrap` (and you can write your own table renderer if that one is not satisfactory).
 The `Table` that we are using now has neither the HTML elements nor the list iteration that we dealt with earlier.